 Biological Psychology, Developmental Psychology, Lifespan Psychology

-My work seeks to advance the understanding of the mechanisms underlying the relationship/health link, especially earlier on in the lifespan.
+My research seeks to advance the understanding of the mechanisms underlying the relationship/health link, especially earlier on in the lifespan.
 In the main, my studies have investigated attachment style in relation to objective, physiological markers of well-being.
 My interests include processes underlying connection (attachment, bonding) and disconnection (separation, loss and loneliness).

-I am an Associate of the Psychophysiology and Stress Research Group, University of Westminster and the Centre for Abuse and Trauma Studies, Middlesex University.
+I am a member of the Psychophysiology and Stress Research Group, University of Westminster and the Centre for Abuse and Trauma Studies, Middlesex University.
 For the latter group, I also work as a consultant and accredited trainer for the Attachment Style Interview.